Jeremy-D-Harris/SIR_heterogeneity_project/README.md

 A preprint of the manuscript can be found on BioRxiv: [DOI]()

 **Instructions:**
-MATLAB was used to run model simulations and plot figures. <br>
+MATLAB 2023b and 2024a was used to run model simulations and plot figures.
+We also use the Statistics and Machine Learning Toolbox for setting bivariate distributions. <br>

-  <p>First, downloaded the Github repository. <u>To plot the figures found in the manuscript</u>, navigate to the subdirectory 'Code_plt.'
+  <p>First, downloaded the Github repository. <u>To plot the figures found in the manuscript</u>, navigate to the subdirectory 'code_plt.'
 The name of the MATLAB script file (*.m file)  can be found in the tabulation file: 'tabulate_names_figures.docx' in the top (or main) directory.
 Open the appropriate script file in MATLAB.
-To reproduce the simulation data, navigate to the subdirectory 'Code_sims' and run the appropriate function.
+To reproduce the simulation data, navigate to the subdirectory 'code_sims' and run the appropriate function.
 See again, the tabulation file: <em>'tabulate_names_figures.docx'</em> in the top (or main) directory.</p> <br>

 <u>See below for subfolder descriptions.</u>

 **Folder descriptions:** <br>

+- **Manuscript_forCodeReview:** Downloaded August 18, 2024

 - **code_plt:** All code to plot model simulation results. <br>